Independent Test Generation for RESTful APIs: API Testing

-Using these values and $2$-way combinatorial generation, we can create the test cases for the composite \cf{TempRange} entity as shown in \Cref{tab:temp-range-test-cases}.
-Combinatorial sampling generates a complete set of test cases that cover all combinations of the input values.
-Assuming the set of values is representative of all interesting partitions of the input components, then we know that this is also a complete set of tests that cover the input space of the \cf{TempRange} entity.
+Using these values and $2$-way sampling, \projName finally calls \textsc{GenKWay} to create the test cases for the composite \cf{TempRange} model (\aka record) as shown in \Cref{tab:temp-range-test-cases}.
+This sampling generates a complete set of test cases that cover all combinations of the finite representative cases produced by the initial stages of \Cref{alg:gen-tests}.
+As we discuss in \Cref{sec:soep}, the sparsity of effects principle justifies why testing all k-way combinations (here $k=2$) of these primitive representatives suffices to expose most faults.